A receiver represents an endpoint for receiving events.

 2023-01-14 |

-Incoming events are immediately mapped to the schema defined in each export, and each new row is appended to a CSV file.
-This CSV file is stored in your Keboola project.
-When certain conditions are met, the data from the file is uploaded to the destination table, and the file is cleared.
-These conditions
+Incoming events are mapped to the schema defined in each sink, and each new row is appended to a CSV file on the local hard disk (local storage).

-are defined by the export:
+are defined by the sink:

 Condition | Minimum | Maximum | Default |